-Today’s banking technology allows you to make electronic transfers, replacing the need to write and mail paper checks—though some checking account owners still use them for specific purposes.
+Today’s banking technology allows you to make electronic transfers, replacing the need to write and mail paper checks — though some checking account owners still use them for specific purposes.
 You can pay bills and create automatic payments for your routine monthly payments through electronic transfers from your checking account.
-You can also make deposits, withdrawals, and transfers using smartphone apps.
+You can also make deposits, withdrawals, and transfers using smartphone apps like Chime®.

 Before banking was digital, people would balance their checkbooks with a paper register to keep track of their spending and reconcile their spending.
 Today, many people simply check their online accounts or export their banking information to budgeting software to keep track of their spending and account balances.